 A student's freshman year is a time to learn new ideas, meet new people, and grow as an educated citizen ready to contribute to the community.
-Freshman Year Experience (FYE) provides a strong foundation for all freshmen that fosters the student's academic and personal success through academic support services, faculty interaction, and student involvement with the university community.
-FYE assists first-year students by coordinating services and programs in settings designed just for freshmen.
+Freshman Year Experience (FYE) provides a strong foundation for all first-year students and students in transition that fosters the student's academic and personal success.
+FYE achieves this mission by providing academic support services, opportunities for the exchange of ideas, and workshops; generating and supporting research and scholarship; hosting visiting scholars and practitioners; fostering faculty interaction within living and learning communities; administering a Web site; and offering student involvement opportunities with the university community.
+FYE helps freshmen achieve academic and personal success by coordinating services and programs in settings designed just for freshmen.